It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the two apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also easy to install and easy to use.
+Wappalyzer is also a very easy extension to install.

-If you see the WordPress icon on the browser menu (as the above screenshot shows), then the site uses WordPress.
+If you see the WordPress icon showing on your browser menu (as the above screenshot shows), then the site uses WordPress.

 (A WordPress site!)